-Help Wellington Rabbit Rescue raise funds for their vet bill so they can continue to desex and vaccinate rabbits and find them forever homes
+Help Wellington Rabbit Rescue raise funds so we can desex and vaccinate domestic rabbits and find them loving forever homes.

 Funds will go directly onto our vet bill to pay for desexing, vaccinating and any further vet care for rabbits taken in by WRR.